 - Abdominal ultrasound

-- Endoscopic retrograde cholangiopancreatography (ERCP): a test that uses a flexible scope inserted through the mouth and threaded through the esophagus to allow the pancreas to be examined and to see and sometimes remove gallstones as well as look for abnormal cells and tissues
+- Endoscopic retrograde cholangiopancreatography (ERCP): a test that uses a flexible scope inserted through the mouth and threaded through the esophagus to see and document damage to the pancreas and/or bile ducts

 - Computed tomography (CT) scan

 - Secretin testing (not widely available) in which a tube is positioned in the duodenum to collect pancreatic secretions stimulated by intravenous (IV) administration of secretin.
+Secretin is a hormone that causes the pancreas to release fluid containing digestive enzymes.
 The amount of enzymes, such as lipase and trypsin, and bicarbonate in the pancreatic secretion is measured and compared to normal values.

-For more in imaging studies, visit the web site RadiologyInfo.org.
+For more information on imaging studies, visit RadiologyInfo.org.